InvernessPeak/dsAlgo/README.md

 ## 🛡️ A Focus on Privacy

-In a world where every application demands your personal information, dsAlgo Chat offers a refreshing alternative.
+In a world where every application demands your personal information, dsAlgo Connects offers a refreshing alternative.
 The core philosophy is to provide a secure and feature-rich communication tool without compromising your anonymity.

 -   **No Phone Numbers:** Your account is tied to your email for password recovery, but your identity to other users is your unique **dsAlgo ID** (`jg-xxxx`).
 -   **You Control Your Connections:** You can only be contacted by users with whom you have explicitly shared your ID and accepted a friend request.